Watch This Episode Of Mwah Tv About Branding Career

 Rebel Experience Years

 The next phase of my branding career is where things go a little bit wild.
 Let’s call this period “the rebel experience years”.
 In this time whilst being out on the road I threw myself into so many different jobs that really helped me learn a wide range of skills.
 Jobs like door-to-door sales, telesales, working in promotions, experiencing small business for the first time.
 In these roles, I learned a lot about pushing my own limitations.
-Doing things I found really hard, and doing work where I hadn’t a clue what I was doing.
+Doing things I found really hard and doing work where I hadn’t a clue what I was doing.
 When I look back on these experiences now, I can see that I learned a lot about resilience.
-Figuring out problems on my feet and this has helped me in running a business enormously.
+Figuring out problems on my feet has helped me in running a business enormously.

 At the time it felt like free-falling sometimes.
 That can be a bit scary – but now with hindsight, I see it as a real gift.

-Art of Compressing Years
+Art Of Compressing Years

 Around about this time I had begun figuring out that I wanted to go back into education and explore a more creative career path.
 Sure, I felt some level of regret that I hadn’t done this instead of my Marketing & PR degree.